-There is nothing much to say.
-As the title says – it’s used for digging.
-I think everybody knows how digging shovel looks.
-They have a curved scoop with edges who goes up.
-There are also shovels with flat tips, which I don’t like because they are useless for me.
-And don’t choose aluminum shovels, go for steel.
-And don’t choose plastic handles, go for metal (shovel will be heavier tho) or wood (wood is the best material for handles, but needs proper treatment).
+There is not much to say about this type of shovel.
+As the name indicates – it’s used for digging.
+I think everybody knows how a digging shovel looks.
+They have a curved scoop with edges that go up.
+There are also shovels with flat tips, however, I don’t personally like those.
+And don’t choose aluminum shovels, go for steel, neither should you choose a plastic shovel handle instead of metal (shovel will be heavier though) or wood (wood is the best material for handles, but needs proper treatment).

-Not all the time you will need to do big jobs.
-Sometimes you will need to put some soil into the flower pot or dig out some small plants, and there comes soil scoop.
-This is a very handy tool, and you need it to your tool list.
-Mostly it’s a small scoop, and you can do small diggings with it, like making holes for plants, digging out small plants or putting fertilizer or soil in the garden.
+It’s not all the time that you need to do big jobs.
+Sometimes, you just need to put some soil into a flower pot or dig out some small plants.
+For those small tasks, there is a soil scoop.
+This is a very handy tool, and you need to add it to your tool list.
+It’s mostly a small scoop that you can use to do small diggings, like making holes for plants, digging out small plants or putting fertilizer or soil in the garden.

 Post hole diggers

-I have used this tools for a few times, and I can tell you that this more than a workout.
-Post hole digger is used for making a hole for something.
+I have had experience in using this tool a few times before, and I can tell you that it’s more like a workout.
+A post hole digger is used for making a hole for a post.
 It can be a fence, a tree, bush, patio supports, anything.
-I actually used this to plant potatoes too.
-That’s pretty good, and you can get right deepness with this digger.
-There are few variations for this tool, some of them are meant for a more professional job, so they are more mechanical, but for example in the photo, it’s manual, so it’s hard to work with it if the soil is hard.
+I actually use this to plant potatoes too.
+And you can get the right depth with this digger.

-I have never seen this tool in my tool list, but I find it very useful, especially if you have winter and pavement.
-Scrapers are good for scraping ice and debris from pavement or roof.
-As the title says – you can scrape something with it.
+I haven’t seen this tool in many tool lists, but I find it very useful, especially if you have winter and pavement.
+Scrapers are a good shovel for scraping ice and debris from pavement or roof.
+As the title says – you can scrape stuff with it.
 But you can also use it for cutting lawn edges or garden edges.
 This tool also is useful if you want to eliminate weeds.
-I would call this multi-tool.
+I would call this a multi-tool.

 Scoop Shovels (Throwing shovels)

-This type of shovel is mostly used to move some materials, like soil, leaves, debris, snow, grain, etc. Shovels from plastic are used for snow and are know as snow shovels.
-Aluminum shovels are for mowing grain and some other food for animals or making flour.
-Steel shovels are used to move debris and other hard materials because it’s hard to damage it.
-Mostly, in common garden tool list, you will need winter shovel (if you have winter) and steel shovel for debris or other hard material.
-Remember, that steel shovel is quite heavy and you can use the one made from aluminum, but it will break easier and will start to twist or warp over time.
+This type of shovel is mostly used to move materials, like soil, leaves, debris, snow, grain, etc. Shovels made from plastic are used for snow and are known as snow shovels.
+Aluminum shovels are for mowing grain and food for animals or making flour.
+Steel shovels are used to move debris and other hard materials because it’s hard to damage.
+In the common garden shovel tool list, you will need a winter shovel (if you have winter where you live) and steel shovel for debris or other hard materials.
+Remember, a steel shovel is quite heavy, and while you can use one that is made from aluminum, it will break easier and will start to twist or warp over time.

-Trenching shovels are something similar to drain spades.
-Drain spades are more like to dig up something, and with a trenching shovel, you can clean it.
-It has a pointed and sharp tip and squared sides.
-It helps to produce clean trench and no damage to surrounding soil.
-The trenching shovel is good for digging trenches for cables, pipes or a trench for composting.
+Trenching shovels or trench shovel is something similar to drain spades.
+Drain spades are more on digging up something.
+With a trenching shovel, you can clean what you dug up as well.
+It has a pointed and sharp tip with squared sides.
+It helps produce a clean trench with no damage to the surrounding soil.
+The trenching shovel is good for digging trenches for cables, pipes, or a trench for composting.

-Edger is more like a knife or a cutter than a shovel, but it still belongs to shovel family.
-This is a pizza cutter in the gardening world.
-You can clean driveway, border, and other parts and of course, you can separate ground with this.
+An edger is more like a knife or a cutter than a shovel, but it still belongs to the shovel family.
+It is regarded as a pizza cutter in the gardening world and one of the best shovels for gardening you can have.
+You can clean the driveway, border, and other places, and of course, you can separate ground with this.
 You can also use it for cutting a slot for irrigation tubing.
 I’m using something like this (but handmade) for cleaning pavement borders.
-Perfect.
+It’s perfect.

 Tips for choosing a shovel

-4. To work in hard soil areas, it's better to use a shovel which is made from a lightweight composite material and with a stainless steel blade.
-I suggest to choose a shovel, where on one side is a saw, it will be easier to dig up areas with hard soil.
-And stainless steel is hard to break.
+- 4When working on hard soil or hard ground areas, it's better to use a shovel that is made from a lightweight composite material and with stainless steel blades.
+I suggest you choose a shovel, where one side is a saw, it will be easier to dig up areas with hard soil with this.
+Plus, stainless steel is hard to break.

 The Best shovels list

-A high-quality shovel from Fiskars.
-Best shovel to use for digging, it’s durable and if anything happens – it has a lifetime warranty.
-Only it’s a little bit heavy, but that’s not a problem.
-Some people have reported that they broke it on the first day – yes that’s possible if you are hitting rocks with it.
-And again – Fiskars will give you a new one for free.
-The handle is not very comfortable for gardening, but it’s easy to dig a pool with it or something deeper.
+because it’s durable and if anything happens – it has a lifetime warranty.
+The only thing is it’s a little bit heavy, but that’s not a problem.
+Some people may have reported that they broke it on the first day, and yes that’s possible - if you are hitting rocks with it.
+But again, Fiskars will give you a new one for free.
+The handle is not very comfortable for gardening though, but it’s easy to dig a pool with or even something deeper.

-The shovel is made from aircraft material are built for people who are doing metal detecting.
-But I found this shovel perfect for my garden because it’s very durable, different blade sides and it weighs only 3 pounds.
+This is one of the best heavy duty shovels and it is made from aircraft material that is built for people who are doing metal detecting.
+But I found this shovel perfect for my garden because it’s very durable, has different blade sides, and it weighs only 3 pounds.

-This is the shovel I’m owning.
-I have it for 7 years and 2 of them almost daily digging.
-I’m digging trenches for cables in old areas which are full of stones and rocks.
-And you know – nothing happened to my shovel, only paint is off, but it’s not even rusting there.
-The only bad thing – Immediately when buying this shovel – screw some metal screws in the handle, because it comes with only one and it will get off soon.
+This is the shovel I own.
+I have it for 7 years now and use 2 of them for almost daily digging.
+I usually dig trenches for cables in old areas which are full of stones and rocks.
+And you know what – nothing has ever happened to my shovel.
+There’s only a little bit of paint

-This shovel has a steel blade, quite durable.
-D-grip handle, which is excellent and is very comfortable.
-The handle is made of wood and is very thick and durable.
+. and has a D-grip handle, which is excellent and is very comfortable.
+The handle is made of wood and is very thick and sturdy.
 You won’t break it.
 This shovel is excellent for digging trenches, cleaning ditches, transplanting trees and shrubs.

-Nice and durable soil scoop.
-The handle feels perfect in hands and even when it’s wet, it’s not slippery.
-Even when trying to dig some hard soil, the scoop did not bend.
-High-quality and low price.
+A nice and durable soil scoop, the handle feels perfect in your hands, and even when it’s wet, it’s not slippery.
+Even if you’re trying to dig some hard soil, the scoop will not bend.
+High-quality at a low price.